dj614/StableDLLM/README.md

 ## 🙏🏻 Acknowledgements & license

 The LLaDA/ subtree is vendored from the upstream [**LLaDA**](https://github.com/ML-GSAI/LLaDA) repository.
 The framework and glue code in src/mdm are intended to be small and easy to adapt for your own diffusion-LM experiments.

-If you publish results based on this repo, please also cite/credit the upstream LLaDA project.
+We thank the original authors for their open-source contributions.

 ## ⭐️ Citation